Melton truck with an american flag wrap parked by a small river.

 How to Get a TWIC Card

 Drivers of all levels of experience can apply for a TWIC card.
-Although there are a few steps to go through, getting a TWIC card is relatively simple and well worth the effort.
+Although there are a few steps to go through, obtaining it is relatively simple and well worth the effort.
 If you are driving with a passenger and want the ability to haul loads to ports with them, they will also need to apply for a TWIC card.

-1. Eligibility Check and Application – Drivers must ensure you meet the eligibility requirements prior to applying- those initial requirements are being a U.S. citizen, being a lawful permanent resident, or having another eligible immigration status.
-You must also be able to pass a TSA security threat assessment involving a background check and an immigration status check.
-Once that has passed, applicants will be required to apply in person or online, which will require photographs and fingerprinting.
+1. Eligibility Check and Application – Drivers must ensure you meet the eligibility requirements prior to applying.
+Those initial requirements are being a U.S. citizen, being a lawful permanent resident, or having another eligible immigration status.

 3. Payment – The application fee to cover the cost of processing the application and conducting background checks is $125.25, though you may be able to get a reduced rate of $93 if you already have a Hazmat endorsement or a Free and Secure Trade card.

-4. Waiting Period – Following your application, the processing time may range from 2 – 3 weeks, up to 2 months.
-Once approved, your card will be sent to you in the mail and is valid for five years after its issuance.
+4. Waiting Period – Following your application, the processing time typically ranges from 2 – 3 weeks, but can take up to 2 months.
+Once approved, your card will be sent to you in the mail or available for pickup at your local TSA office, and is valid for five years after its issuance.